 Lifetime Learning Credit

-This credit is great because it can be claimed for as many years as you have educational expenses.
+The Lifetime Learning Credit is great because it can be claimed for as many years as you have educational expenses.
 However, you can’t claim both the American Opportunity Credit and the Lifetime Learning Credit for any one student in any one tax year.
-The first credit is generally better, so try it first.
+The American Opportunity Credit is better, so look at it first.
+But if you’re paying for ongoing college expenses, the Lifetime Learning Credit could be a better fit.

-- How it works: You can claim this credit any number of years.
+- How it works: You can claim this credit any number of years and for graduate or professional courses.
+You also don’t need to meet the half-time enrollment requirement.
 If you’re going to school to further your current education, in graduate school, or just taking one class a semester, this is the credit for you.

 - Deduction limits: This credit is a non-refundable deduction for up to $2,000.
-Basically, you can claim 20 percent of up to $10,000 in educational expenses.
-If your family had more than one spouse and/or dependent in college in 2012, you can add educational expenses from different individuals together to meet that $10,000 limit.
+Basically, you can claim 20 percent of up to $10,000 in total educational expenses.
+If your family has more than one spouse and/or dependent in college in 2016, you can add educational expenses from different individuals together to meet that $10,000 limit.
+Unlike the American Opportunity Credit, this one is not refundable, so it can take your tax liability to $0, but not put money back into your pocket.

 - Qualified expenses: This credit can be used only for tuition and mandatory fees, not for other expenses like room and board or books.
 However, the credit can be claimed even if you paid for tuition with a student loan.

 One thing to keep in mind with these two deductions: You can choose which deduction you take for which students.
-Let’s say, for example, that your family funded your spouse’s graduate school education, two continuing education courses for yourself, and your child’s undergraduate education in 2012.
+Let’s say, for example, that your family funds your spouse’s graduate school education, two continuing education courses for yourself, and your child’s undergraduate education in 2016.

 If you meet the income limits for the American Opportunity Credit and your child is in her first four years of post-secondary education, you can claim that credit for your child’s expenses.
 Then, you can add yours and your spouse’s tuition and fees together to claim a deduction for the Lifetime Learning Credit.